levmanovich/manovich-interactive/README.md

 ### 2. [How Photography Was Reinvented 43 Times](photo/)

-An interactive timeline tracing the **history of automation in photography** — from the beginning of the medium in early 19th c. to AI-driven tools for editing and generation developed in 2020s.
+An interactive timeline tracing the **history of automation in photography** — from the invention of this medium in 1820s to AI-driven tools for editing and generation developed in 2020s.
 Each entry marks a moment when photography was **technically or conceptually transformed**.

 ---